mglantz/eda-ha/README.md

 In the action taking playbooks, the ones triggered by EDA events, adjust them as follows:
 ```
 ---
+# Below play needs to be in the top of your playbooks
 - name: Detect which EDA server is active and set eda_activation accordingly
   hosts: localhost
   roles: